yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Configure VNet Peering between Azure regions

-In this task, you will connect VNET1 (in East US 2) with VNET2 (in Central US) by using global VNet peering.
+In this task, you will connect VNET1 (in West US 2) with VNET2 (in Central US) by using global VNet peering.

 1. Open the new virtual network (VNET2) by selecting **All Services**, then **Virtual networks**, then **VNET2** (if it is not open already).